 What I’m trying to say is that you CAN have your muffin and eat it too (without a lot of fat, cholesterol or calories).
 Did I just become your new BFF?

-These low fat blueberry muffins have been a go to for me over 20 years.
-20 years!
-Believe me, if this wasn’t a good recipe, it wouldn’t last in my recipe arsenal for over a week.
+These low-fat blueberry muffins have been one of my go-to recipes for over 20 years.
+That’s 20 years of deliciousness!
+Believe me, if this wasn’t a good recipe, it wouldn’t last in my recipe arsenal for over a week

-Have you ever used unsweetened applesauce as a substitute for oil in a baked good recipe?
-It really is amazing how that simple substitution can yield something delicious and significantly reduce fat and calories.
+Have you ever used unsweetened applesauce as a substitute for oil in baked goods?
+It’s really amazing how that simple substitution can yield something delicious while significantly reducing the fat and calories.